 It’s 2024, and the customers do not mind the method but how great their experience is while buying a product.
 So, retailers must find a balanced approach that takes into account the strengths of both channels to create an omnichannel experience for consumers.
 Brands that jump into the market with integrated speed and convenience of quick commerce with brick-and-mortar experience will grow fast in the retail landscape.

-Read more GD topics to stay updated:
+Read more gd-topics to stay updated:

 https://mbaroi.in/blog/clicks-vs-bricks/